-Now you have your route and your trusty ride to work, make sure you’re protected.
+Now you have your trusty ride to work, make sure you’re protected.
 Join the Laka Club for £1 per month and get free third-party liability cover included.
 This covers you in the event of being sued by another road-user.
 It could really save your bacon.

 To cover your bike, accessories and clothing we offer collective cover especially for cyclists.
 We won't charge you a fixed sum.
 Instead we calculate your monthly contributions - up to a max capped amount - based on the collective's claims.
 It’s a fairer way of doing things.

 And when shit does hit the fan, Laka’s got your back.
 Claims are handled by experts and usually agreed within a day.
 With no depreciation or excess.
 Laka are so over annual contracts locking you in…with Laka – if you want to leave, you can.
 Anytime.